moonbeam-foundation/moonbeam-project-directory/README.md

 ### Changing Title - Description - First Heading

 With the file in the correct location, you can start adapting it to your specifications.
-Make sure to change the title, description and first heading (all located at the top of the file).
-The title defines how the entry is named on the left hand side navigation menu.
-The description is related to the metadata of the page.:
+Make sure to change the title, description, and first heading (all located at the top of the file).
+The title defines how the entry is named on the left-hand side navigation menu.
+The description is related to the metadata of the page:

 ```
 ---